Enjoy a glimpse of history through old images of Bristol, England.

 This vintage footage shows two separate items.

-In the first segment, 30 year old Princess Mary officially visits the new Dockland Club in Bristol.
+In the first segment, 30 year old Princess Mary, accompanied by the Mayor, visits the new Dockland Club in Bristol.
 It’s 1927, several years before her niece became Queen Elizabeth II.

 Bristol Historical Pageant 1924

-In May and June 1924, a cast of thousands turned out in beautiful period costumes for 22 performances of the Bristol Historical Pageant.
+Between 26 May and 21 June 1924, a cast of thousands – yes, thousands – turned out in beautiful period costumes for 22 performances of the Bristol Historical Pageant.

 “Pageant of Queen Elizabeth 1920s – Film 1941” from YouTube Channel HuntleyFilmArchives